Part 1: Preliminary

-(e)to encourage and facilitate private or public sector investment and participation, whether from within or outside the State, in the provision of water and wastewater services and facilities; and
+(e) to encourage and facilitate private or public sector investment and participation, whether from within or outside the State, in the provision of water and wastewater services and facilities;

-- To act as operational agent of the Minister in his capacity as Constructing Authority under the Murray-Darling Basin Act 2008, which replaced the repealed Murray-Darling Basin Act 1993 (Government Gazette, 16 February 2006, page 566).
+- To act as operational agent of the Minister in his capacity as Constructing Authority under the Murray-Darling Basin Act 2008 (Government Gazette, 16 February 2006, page 566).